 This is a list of the deadliest mass killings of the year.
 We offer the deepest condolences to all those affected.

-A School Shooting In Texas Left Eight Dead
+A Shooting In Tallahassee Left Four Wounded And The Assailant Dead

 A number of people have been taken away in ambulances, according to police. https://t.co/QYQ0tXiU4B— Tallahassee Democrat (@TDOnline) November 2, 2018